Peter Ball (bishop): 2017 review

-An independent review in 2017 found that the church's hierarchy, notably The Baron Carey of Clifton, a former Archbishop of Canterbury, colluded in concealing abuse by Ball over a 20-year period.
+An independent review in 2017 found that the church's hierarchy, notably Lord Carey of Clifton, a former Archbishop of Canterbury, colluded in concealing abuse by Ball over a 20-year period.
 Archbishop Carey had seven letters from individuals and relatives after Ball was cautioned by police in 1992, but passed only one (of least concern) on to the police.
 Carey did not put Ball on the "Lambeth List" of clergy whose suitability for the ministry is questioned.
 Concealing abuse was given higher priority than helping victims.
 The review stated that "The church appears to have been most interested in protecting itself."
 It also said that "progress [towards dealing satisfactorily with claims of abuse in the Church of England] has been slow and continuing, faster improvement is still required".
 Archbishop Welby of Canterbury said that the church "colluded and concealed" instead of trying to help "those brave enough to come forward", and asked Lord Carey of Clifton to step down from his role assisting the Bishop of Oxford.
 Rowan Williams was also criticised.
 Abuse survivor Graham Sawyer said the church treated him and others with contempt.
 He said, "The church continues to use highly aggressive legal firms to bully, frighten and discredit victims ...
 In my own case, I continue to endure cruel and sadistic treatment by the very highest levels of the church."
 Sawyer wants the police to investigate Carey's part in the Ball case.

-Conversion to Roman Catholicism
+Proposed conversion to Roman Catholicism

 It was reported in 2017, after his release from prison, that Ball and his twin brother were seeking to join the Roman Catholic Church, in order to "live and worship in anonymity and without constant fear".

 Independent Inquiry into Child Sexual Abuse

-The IICSA was investigating the Peter Ball case in 2018, and asked King Charles III (then Prince of Wales), and his principal private secretary to give witness statements about Ball, for a hearing starting on 23 July 2018.
+The IICSA was investigating the Peter Ball case in 2018, and asked Prince Charles (later King Charles III) and his principal private secretary to give witness statements about Ball, for a hearing starting on 23 July 2018.
 Charles, who had been in correspondence with Ball, indicated his willingness to assist.